 What Kind of Cigars for a Wedding?

-The true cigar smoker will bring their own cigars, but if you plan on handing out a few sticks as party favors, you should provide a variety of blends.
-It’s probably best to err on the side of mild.
+The actual cigar smoker will bring their own cigars, but if you plan on handing out a few sticks as party favors, you should provide a variety of blends.
+It’s best to err on the side of mild.
 That way, novices can savor the experience.
 The seasoned smoker won’t mind: a premium cigar is a premium cigar.
-You might also opt for robustos.
+You might also opt for Robustos.
 A shorter smoke will ensure that guests won’t linger too long in the smoking tent.

 No matter what you choose, plan strategically.
 You don’t want smoking to overlap or interfere with other festivities.
-While cigars taste good at any time, you’ll probably want to reserve the cigar rolling and smoking until after the cake is cut.
+Good wedding etiquette means thinking ahead so that special moments enhance the celebration rather than distract from it.
+Cigars taste good anytime, but wait until the couple cuts the cake before you roll and light up.
 That way, guests won’t feel rushed.

 Being A Gracious Cigar Smoking Wedding Guest

 Don’t assume the bride and groom are ok with lighting up.
-Whether you’re a guest at a close friend’s or a distant relative’s wedding, be sure to check with the wedding planner, venue manager, or anyone closely connected to the bride and groom to ensure that smoking is okay during the reception.
+Proper wedding etiquette means checking with the wedding planner, venue manager, or someone close to the couple before smoking during the reception.

 Once you’ve received clearance, identify where and when to smoke.
 Be polite.
-Dipping out early and missing the bridal party introductions, first dance, or the first course is probably not the best choice.
-Stepping out after dinner, once the fanfare has ended, is probably a good time to light up.
+Dipping out early and missing the bridal party introductions, the first dance, or the first course isn’t the best choice.
+Stepping out after dinner, once the fanfare has ended, is a good time to light up.
 Besides, a post-dinner cigar is one of the best.

 Don’t forget to bring a few extra sticks to share.
-Chances are you’ll meet another smoker or perhaps a newbie who wants to celebrate by puffing on a fine cigar.
-Handing out Davidoffs to first-time smokers is probably not a good investment, so bring a variety.
+You’ll meet another smoker or perhaps a newbie who wants to celebrate by puffing on a fine cigar.
+Handing out Davidoffs to first-time smokers is not a good investment, so bring a variety.
 Should the opportunity arise, have a few cigars in different price points.
 Again, erring on the milder side is best when handing out cigars.
 Save the double maduros and Sun Growns for yourself and seasoned smokers.